shivanshsinghx365/Practice/Complete Interview Prep/2. Language Basics/Java/1. Introduction to Java/introToJava.md

 However, in Java When we compile it creates an intermediate code called "Java Byte Code".
 This byte code can run on any platform which has that platform's JVM(Java Virtual Machine) pre-installed

-JVM is a machine specific software which is responsible for running java byte code on that machine, by converting the general java byte code into machine specific instructions.
+JVM is a machine specific software which is responsible for running java byte code on that machine, by converting the general java byte code into machine specific instructions/binary code.

 Java is "Write Once, Run Anywhere" (WORA) Programming language.
 Java introduced platform independence
+Java programs are "PORTABLE"

 Java has a simple compilation and complex running process, on the other hand C/C++ have complex compilation and running part is simple.